aueb-wim/i2b2-setup/README.md

 ## Introduction

-The goal of this project is to provoide a Docker container including Alembic and a Python model of the I2B2 schema.
+The goal of this project is to provide a Docker container including Alembic and a Python model of the I2B2 schema.

 ## Usage